noahrudin/bronco-nutrition/README.md

 - To create a full production build for either platform, use the `ionic cordova build` command above, along with the `--prod --release` parameters.

+## Automated GitHub
+   - pushScript.sh -> this script interactively adds files, effective commit messaging, and push to the current branch working
+   - pullScript.sh -> this script interactively adds files, notifies which branch and commit, rebases clean
+   - WARNING! do not run the pullscript twice in a row it will delete the script, you will have to push to retrieve the script

 ## Android Apk
    - Download Android Studio
    - Got to the SDK manager > SDK Tools > show product details